Skip to main content

 Read the statutory guidance on value for members assessments on GOV.UK.
 This is intended to help you understand the factors to consider as part of the detailed value for members assessment, including how you might carry out a comparison against three other schemes.

-If you decide that your scheme is not offering value, you should transfer members’ benefits to another scheme and wind up your scheme unless you have a very good reason for not doing so.
+If you decide that your scheme is not offering value, and you cannot remedy this, you should consider transferring members’ benefits to another scheme and winding up your scheme unless you have a very good reason for not doing so.
 If you do not transfer the benefits of members to another scheme, you must make any improvements necessary to ensure the scheme does offer value.
 The statutory guidance provides some factors to take into account when making these decisions.

 You must explain the outcome of the detailed value for members assessment in the annual chair’s statement and publish the explanation on a publicly accessible website.
 You must also provide the following information to us in your scheme return: